MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 1. If the problem still exists, contact Microsoft Support.

 ### Break-glass mode disabled
 Break-glass mode prevents the Global Secure Access client from tunneling network traffic to the Global Secure Access cloud service.
-In Break-glass mode, all traffic profiles in the Global Secure Access portal have been unchecked and the Global Secure Access client isn't expected to tunnel any traffic.
+In Break-glass mode, all traffic profiles in the Global Secure Access portal are unchecked and the Global Secure Access client isn't expected to tunnel any traffic.

 To set the client to acquire traffic and tunnel that traffic to the Global Secure Access service:
 1. Sign in to the Microsoft Entra admin center as a tenant administrator.
 1. Navigate to Global Secure **Access** > **Connect** > **Traffic forwarding**.
-1. Enable at least one of the traffic profiles to match your organization's needs.
+1. Enable at least one of the traffic profiles that match your organization's needs.

 The Global Secure Access client should receive the updated forwarding profile within one hour after you make changes in the portal.